cbaxter1988/gcg/README.md

 Both the docker-cli and API utilize JSON models for input.
 There are required model keys for each configuration request type.

+### Public API
+This service is deployed to Amazon AWS and is available for public consumption.
+Use the following endpoint to generate configurations of your own.

+- URL - lb-ecs-928096233.us-east-2.elb.amazonaws.com

 ### Installation
 ```bash
 git clone https://github.com/cbaxter1988/gcg.git